Emmanuel-213/MyFirstSmartContract/README.md

 **Compile, Test, and Push to GitHub**

 After all these, I clicked on the solidity compiler again and Compile SimpleStorage.sol.
 The compilation was successful.
 I clicked on the deploy and run transactions, I checked to ensure that SimpleStorage was written in the CONTRACT before I clicked on deploy.
 Under console I saw the status after deploying written “Transaction mined and execution succeed”.
-I tested my functions along as I code, I clicked on Commit and "added second commit" and I finally pushed my code to the GitHub repository.
+I tested my functions along as I code, I clicked on Commit and "added second commit" and I finally went to COMMANDS under Git and pushed my code to the GitHub repository.